Under the Table and Dreaming: Recording

 The acoustic guitar tracks on the album were played by Dave Matthews and Tim Reynolds.
 During the recording sessions, Matthews and Reynolds would sit face-to-face with a piece of glass between them, playing the same guitar part.
 This was done twice for each song to yield a total of four acoustic guitar tracks, two apiece from Matthews and Reynolds.
 Producer Steve Lillywhite frequently turned the volume down on Matthews' parts and turned the volume up on Reynolds', resulting in Reynolds' guitar playing being more prominent on the final album.
 Reynolds then overdubbed additional acoustic and electric guitar parts.

-Matthews has stated during performances that the harmonica solo performed by John Popper on "What Would You Say" was done in only five to ten minutes, while Matthews was in the bathroom.

 "Granny" was recorded for this release and Matthews wanted this to be the band's first single, but the song never made it to any of the studio albums.
 A studio version of this track is included on the 2014 reissue of the album.

-"#34" is the only instrumental track on the album; however, it was played live with lyrics on nine occasions in 1993, prior to the band taking it to the studio.
-The band originally recorded the song with lyrics, but they were removed from the final album cut.

-The album's title comes from a lyric of the song "Ants Marching": "[He] remembers being small / playing under the table and dreaming".

 The album was dedicated to Matthews' older sister Anne, who was killed by her husband in 1994 in a murder–suicide.
 Included in the jewel case packet is a picture of Dave Matthews and one of Anne's children.